Wesley Williams jailed for murdering ex-partner and baby

 Williams also posted comments on Facebook almost immediately after the murders.

 In a post to his own account on the evening of 31 May, he wrote: "Sometimes we just have to do things we shouldn't."

 He also posted "I am sorry it had to come to this" on Ms Walsh's page.

-Jailing Williams at Birmingham Crown Court, Mr Justice MacDuff said he was "clearly evil and dangerous beyond measure".'Dreadful and brutal'
+Jailing Williams at Birmingham Crown Court, Mr Justice MacDuff said he was "clearly evil and dangerous beyond measure".

 The head of the West Midlands Crown Prosecution Service's Public Protection Unit, Sarah Hammond, said Williams was an "extremely dangerous and violent man".

 Speaking after sentencing, she said the unemployed 29-year-old had committed a "dreadful and brutal crime against two vulnerable victims".

 She said Williams had begun a relationship with Ms Walsh "months" before her death and moved into her family home.

 Problems between the pair began when Ms Walsh rejected Williams' proposal of marriage, Miss Hammond said.

 She added that "our thoughts are with the family and friends of Yvonne and Harrison".